-- 1. Read support materials about Gloucester in July 2007 (Resource Sheet G) and work out the causes of the natural disaster, how it affected individuals and businesses and what solutions were used to cope with the natural disaster. - 2.
+- 1. Read support materials about Gloucester in July 2007 and work out the causes of the natural disaster, how it affected individuals and businesses and what solutions were used to cope with the natural disaster. - 2.
 Locate Gloucester within the United Kingdom. - 3.
-Identify three possible sites for residential within Gloucester. - 4.
-Give the six figure grid references of these sites. - 5.
-Complete Resource Sheet C6 Advantages and Disadvantages of Sites. - 6.
-Complete Resource D6 Assessment for Flooding of Each Site - 7.
-Decide on the best site for building upon. - 8.
+Understand how the location and features of Gloucester contributed to the flooding. - 4.
+Identify three possible sites for residential within Gloucester. - 5.
+Give the six figure grid references of these sites. - 6.
+Complete Resource Sheet C7 Advantages and Disadvantages of Sites. - 7.
+Complete Resource D7 Assessment for Flooding of Each Site - 8.
+Decide on the best site for building upon. - 9.
 Produce a sketch map of your proposed site, drawn to scale from an Ordnance Survey map.
 Your sketch must cover at least one square kilometre.